aamickle/Micklelab/index.md

 {% capture text %}

-Learn more about our Lab Memebers
+Learn more about our Lab Members

 {%
   include button.html